DiegoTMillan/Bg4Y-frontend/README.md

     </BrowserRouter>
   </Provider>
 ```
+I decided to include the ScrollToTop component because the Link redirection always rendered in the middle of the page.

   2. ### Breakpoints

 in this project, we had to use at least three differents breakpoints.
 Almost we were required to use only three, indeed, in my components i have used 4 or even more.